 |Speaking in English, Shiga Governor Kada Yukiko teaches how to dance the Goshu Ondo at the Shiga Kenjinkai International Convention in Nov.
 2008.
 (Video is crooked because I was taking still photos at the same time.)
 See photos here.|

-The Kenjinkai are quite important because they can help promote Shiga in Japan and overseas.
-Unfortunately, most of them still do not have a Web site.
+The Kenjinkai can help promote Shiga in Japan and overseas.
+Unfortunately, most of them do not have a Web site.

-Every few years, the National Federation of Shiga Kenjinkai holds an international convention where members of all the Shiga Kenjinkai in Japan and overseas can attend and meet each other.
-The venue changes each time and it has been held in places such as Hawaii, Los Angeles, and South America.
+Every few years, the National Federation of Shiga Kenjinkai used to hold an international convention where members of all the Shiga Kenjinkai in Japan and overseas could attend and meet each other.
+The venue changed each time and it has been held in places such as Hawaii, Los Angeles, and South America.

 The most recent international convention was held during Nov.
 12-14, 2007 in Otsu, Shiga.
 It was the 11th Shiga Kenjinkai International Convention 滋賀県人会世界大会 held at Otsu Prince Hotel.
 It was held in Shiga for the first time in 16 years.

 About 350 people attended, and about 160 came from overseas.
 Over 100 came from Canada.
 There are quite a few Shiga Kenjin in Canada.
 Some of them were bilingual, and others were not.
 A few came to Japan for the first time.
 They thought Japan was a really beautiful country.
 Most of them still had relatives in Japan or Shiga.